saimonuddinimam/B12A-06-Green_Earth_Website/README.md

 filter() is used when you want to pick certain elements from an array that match a condition.
 For example, from a list of numbers, you might filter out only the even ones.
 It also returns a new array, but the length may be shorter depending on the condition.

 3) What are arrow functions in ES6?
+Ans:Arrow functions are a shorter way to write functions.
+For example, (a, b) => a + b is the same as a normal function that returns a + b.
+They also don’t have their own this, which makes them easier to use in callbacks and object methods.

 4) How does destructuring assignment work in ES6?
 5) Explain template literals in ES6.
 How are they different from string concatenation?